-A student who is concerned about a mark or grade for an assessment can appeal in writing to the Course Director for a reconsideration of the mark or grade stating the reason why they consider the mark or grade is inconsistent with the assessment criteria.
+A student who is concerned about a mark or grade for an assessment should in the first instance talk to their lecturer, professional teaching fellow, Tutor or supervisor concerned.
+If the concern is not resolved satisfactorily at this stage, the student can appeal in writing to the Course Director for a reconsideration of the mark or grade stating the reason why they consider the mark or grade is inconsistent with the assessment criteria.
 The written appeal must be received within one week of the work being available for return or grade being notified.
 The Course Director reviews the mark or grade in relation to the stated reasons or seeks a second opinion if they were the original marker or assessor.
 If the appeal is not upheld and the student is still concerned a written appeal, restating the nature of the concern in relation to the assessment criteria, needs to be made to the Academic Head.
+This is as per the Process for resolution of student academic complaints and disputes